btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 nginx
 ```

-You can fix this by forcing nginx to route the HTTP request to BTCPay even if the request domain name is not recognized.
+You can fix this by forcing nginx to route the HTTP request to BTCPay Server even if the request domain name is not recognized.
 Simply, re-run the setup script like this:

 ```bash